Aphrodine-wq/fairtradeworker-texa/docs/00_MOST_UPDATED/CENTERING_AND_THEME_UPDATES.md

 # Centering and Theme Updates

 ## Overview
 Applied consistent centering across all pages and synchronized theme toggle animation with dark mode transition.
+This update ensures a polished, professional appearance with smooth, synchronized animations throughout the application.

+**Date**: December 16, 2025
+**Status**: ✅ Complete

 ## Changes Made